rogupt305/Rohan_BluestampPortfolio/index.md

 ```

 Following this, I had to incorporate an Arduino Nano board into my setup, due to having no extra space to add servos on the robot control board (Arduino MEGA).
 From this point onwards, the first main hurdle was getting the Arduino MEGA to communicate with the Arduino Nano.
-After wiring the Nano to the MEGA, a simple line in the Communications (Comm.cpp) section of the MEGA code got it to work:
+After wiring the Nano to the MEGA, a simple line in the Communications (FNHRComm.cpp) section of the MEGA code got it to work:
 LINE: 31
 ```C++
 Wire.begin(); //set up background, introduce/ensure that wires are properly set up in SDA and SCL pins